A Fresh Start: Chapter 7 And Chapter 13 Bankruptcy

 Free Initial Consultation • Payment Plans Available

 The bankruptcy lawyers of Faith, Ledyard & Faith, PLC, provide solid counsel and representation in consumer bankruptcy.
-Our Avondale firm represents individuals and families in the West Valley, Greater Phoenix and Arizona statewide.
+Our law firm, with locations in Avondale and Surprise, Arizona, represents individuals and families in the West Valley, Greater Phoenix and statewide.

 Call us today at 623-806-8994 to explore your debt solutions.